pasqualerossi/42-Piscine/C00 - C07 Piscine Projects/README.md

 We use void because we are not taking any arguments, meaning we are not writing directly in the command line, but rather printing our .c program.

+## Comments 🗒️

+In C, you can comment in your code if you want to leave any notes/information in the code.
+The program/function will skip over your notes and not run it when it complies. <br>

+To comment your code, you can do either of the following: <br>

+`// <your comment>` - double stroke is for commenting single lines <br>
+`/* <your comment> */` is for commenting multiple lines

 ## GCC 📟

 To compile your program/function, be in the folder of your program/function and type in the following: